InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ## How the ISPO working group operates

-Deliver valuable products reusable inside our companies through collaborative efforts, accommodating participants' availability and interest
+We deliver valuable reusable products inside our companies through collaborative efforts, accommodating participants' availability and interest.

 * Website pages documenting patterns and methodologies
 * GitBooks